 Several critical challenges will need addressing in order to create this vision of a proxy agent as guardian angel.
 The AI needed for the agents (personal and service) is likely within our grasp now.
 But I don’t believe the technology can be effective without an ethical foundation that’s grounded in trust and user empowerment.
 We need an ethical framework to scale the level of care and caution against the levels and sensitivity and depth of access.
 Users of these agents would be deeply vulnerable to manipulation and exploitation.
 Looking at the analog of a trusted human delegate, perhaps a spouse or parent, we can clearly see the requirements related to trust, familiarity, ethical intent, and more.
 I speak about some of these ideas in my IxDA talk at Interaction19.

 We’re already seeing the dangers of exploitation today with our free-for-all, ad-driven, data harvesting approach to creating business value—and we’re still in a predominantly influence-driven modality.
 Delegating decision making puts a spotlight on ethics, and for many organizations, trust surrounding data use is already severely damaged.
 In 2020, I see Apple vying for the tech privacy throne, and I still see Microsoft as well positioned to be a trusted arbiter of sensitive data.
-For all the companies that built their business on the monetization of customer data, the path to benevolent intelligence is steep.
+For all the companies that built their business on the monetization of customer data, the path of rebuilding customer trust is steep.

 In the end, my vision of ambient bionics is more about ambience, in the quiet, minimalist and surrounding sense, than bionics.
 I see the true superpower is the enablement to unplug without tuning out.
-As a parent of an 8 and 11yo, I also see this idea as an alternative to the uber-connected, screen-addicted, always on Gen Z. In my heart I believe technology will ultimately have a net-negative effect on humanity, but feel my role while I’m on this earth is to help guide it in a positive direction.
+As a parent, I also see this idea as an alternative to the uber-connected, screen-addicted, always on Gen Z. I worry technology may ultimately have a net-negative effect on humanity, but feel my role while I’m on this earth is to help guide it in a positive direction.

 Nov 11, 2020